8shashank/dropbox_clone/REVIEW.md

 Most reviews are suggesting:

-   Use of async + callbacks⋅⋅
+   - Use of async + callbacks
-   Wrapping logic in function⋅⋅
+   - Wrapping logic in function
-   Some shorter sentences to do job⋅⋅
+   - Some shorter sentences to do job

 ### Issues